 In 2011, 2.1 million tonnes of copper were reused and, seeing as we increasingly depend on it (for our computers, solar systems, engines, electrical wiring, etc.), there is no downside to recycling it!
 Even the energy used to extract copper will be reduced, which will, in turn, lead to a decreased release of gases like CO2 into the atmosphere.

+The applications of copper make it a sought-after metal by a large number of industries.
 At Morecambe Metals, we believe that being aware of the properties of metals can help you to know more about the materials you are using in your industry or projects.
 As we’ve become increasingly eco-conscious as a society, it’s crucial that we focus on sustainable ways to use metal, such as recycling.